wxcctechsummit/wxcclabguides/NewDigital/4c_d_FBM_Configuration.md

 ### 3. Create EntryPoint and Queue

-- Customer admin logs into “CJP Management Portal” URL with the credentials and accesses the menu ‘Provisioning -> Entry Point/Queues -> Entry Point’.
+- Log into Webex Contact Centre Administration portal URL with the admin credentials go to Menu > Provisioning > Entry Point/Queues > Entry Point

 - Select “New Entry Point” and enter the respective values and click save.